-There is no really short way to talk about bands, except to say that our bands are guaranteed to grow, economical to ship, bloom immediately and that our growing business is built primarily on our bands, not our larger pot sizes.
+There is no short way to talk about bands, except to say that our bands are guaranteed to grow, economical to ship, and bloom quickly.

-After a cutting is rooted they are potted up into “band” (meaningless industry term) pots that are 3”x3”x5 1/2” deep with straight sides and an open bottom that has a cross of plastic across it.
-They are considered ready to ship when they have roots showing at the bottom of the pot and a display of new growth indicating that the plant is well established in the pot and that the roots will hold together at planting.
+After a cutting is rooted, they’re potted up into “band” pots that are approximately 3” x 3” (wide) x 5 1/2” (deep) with straight sides and an open bottom that has a cross (or “band”) of plastic across it.
+The plants are considered ready to ship when they have roots showing at the bottom of the pot and a display of new growth indicating that the plant is well established in the pot and that the roots will hold together at planting.

-Bands are inexpensive to ship, and available year round, but, best of all, these roses on their own roots increase in vigor and beauty as they grow older.
+Because of their low weight, bands are relatively inexpensive to ship, and available year round.
+But best of all, these roses on their own roots increase in vigor and beauty as they grow older.
 Roses on their own roots have been known to remain vigorous for a hundred years or more.
-Also they are capable of regenerating from the roots when frozen to the ground or cut down accidentally.
-And, perhaps best of all, there is no understock sending up suckers that overtake the planted variety, as in grafted roses.
+They are also capable of regenerating from the roots when frozen to the ground or cut down accidentally.
+And perhaps best of all, there is no understock sending up suckers that overtake the planted variety, as in grafted roses.

-We have established a reputation for standing firmly behind our guarantee of replacement if these bands fail to thrive.
-Our rapidly growing business is based on the integrity of our customer service and the quality of our plants.
+We have established a reputation for selling vigorous roses that provide our customers with many years of beauty.
+Our business is based on the integrity of our customer service and the quality of our plants.

 Let us know if you have other questions.
 I hope you will give our bands a try.